nimio-es/experiments-rest-api/README.md

 #### Different roles

-In this example you can use two different users with distinct roles.
+In this example you can use two different userData with distinct roles.

 - `noelia.capaz` with ADMIN role
 - `pepito.currito` without ADMIN role (only USER role)

-Both users has `password` as password.
+Both userData has `password` as password.
 Isn't easy?

-You can use `pepito.currito`to prove that only users with administrative permissions can access the API methods.
+You can use `pepito.currito`to prove that only userData with administrative permissions can access the API methods.

 #### Examples